drozd324/GPU_Delaunay_Triangulation/thesis.typ

 	The parallelization of the DT is conceptually not very different than its serial counterpart.
 We will be considering only parallelization with a GPU here which lends itself to algorithms which are created with a GPUs architecture in mind.
-This means that accesing data will be largely done by accessing global arrays which all threads of execution have access to.
-Methods akin to divide and conquer @DivAndConq would be useful if we consider multi CPU or multi GPU systems but that is not in the scope of this project but would be particularly interesing to see a multi GPU systems implementation for this algorithm made publicly available.
-An overview of the parallelized algorithm is in @ppi_alg mostly adapted from @gDel3D which is to my understanding as of this moment the fastest GPU delaunay triangluation algorithm.
+This means that accessing data will be largely done by accessing global arrays which all threads of execution have access to.
+Methods akin to divide and conquer @DivAndConq would be useful if we consider multi CPU or multi GPU systems but that is not in the scope of this project but would be particularly interesting to see a multi GPU systems implementation for this algorithm made publicly available.
+An overview of the parallelized algorithm is in @ppi_alg mostly adapted from @gDel3D which is to my understanding as of this moment the fastest GPU DT algorithm.

 	#figure(
 	  kind: "algorithm",